Matcha-Teaa/ocaml/README.md

 # Ocaml Dump

 ## Overview
 There are not many examples of useful Ocaml functions online.
-This repo contains myraid .. a dump of useful Ocaml functions broken down by type see **Searching for a fuction** below.
+This repo contains a myraid/dump of useful Ocaml functions broken down by type see **Searching for a fuction** below.